Where are 6 month LPN Programs in Ct?

 The six-month LPN programs in Connecticut are among the most competitive in the nation.
 They help thousands of recent graduates pursue their career goals in public and private hospitals and healthcare facilities.
 Because of this, applicants need not have professional medical experience to apply.
-Instead, they should excel in Math, Chemistry, and Biology in order to qualify for admission.
+Instead, they should excel in Math, Chemistry, and Biology to qualify for admission.
 The lowest GPA accepted depends on the institution and can range from 2.5 to 3.5 in four critical courses.

 Each year, thousands of new graduates get to pursue their nursing dreams in private and public medical facilities that offer handsome monthly salaries.

-How do I become an LPN in CT in 6 months?
+lpn programs in CTHow do I become an LPN in CT in 6 months?

-In the javascript below you will need to type in your zipcode and there would be many schools that will send you information about their schools.
-Please know that as webmasters we do earn a small amount with each request to compensate for our time to create a website such as this one.
+In the javascript below, you will need to type in your zip code, and there would be many schools that will send you information about their schools.
+Please know that as webmasters, we do earn a small amount with each request to compensate for our time to create a website such as this one.

 You may want to ask schools of your choice if whether or not they provide online classes.
 This will help you study much better when you can just do it from home.
-Please know also that before you can graduate you must take and pass 70 hours of hands-on clinical experience with a registered nurse.
+Please know also that before you can graduate, you must take and pass 70 hours of hands-on clinical experience with a registered nurse.
 Maybe the online school can allow you to take clinical classes nearby where you live.

 The main requirements for eligibility are;